AhmetKaanGuney/moa/README.md

     This module has custom errors defined inside it.

 3. **group_manager&#46;py:**<br>
-    This is module has method called build_with() which reads the blueprint that the client has sent and returns a Matrix() object.
+    This module has a method called build_with() which reads the blueprint that the client has sent and returns a Matrix() object.

 4. **matrix_processor&#46;py:**<br>
     This is the module that app&#46;py interacts with.
 This module calls all